au-research/datacite-api-notebook/README.md

 * Publish draft DOIs
 * Hide published DOIs
 * Delete draft DOIs
+* Download metadata for existing DOIs
+* "Sanitise" downloaded metadata to...
 * Update metadata for existing DOIs

 Use of this notebook requires you to be a DataCite Member and have a username and password to access the API.
 This is the same username and password you use to